davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 {{critical-ch}} does not result in the user agent sending request headers it otherwise would not have.

-The ACCEPT_CH frame does introduce a new way for HTTP/2 connections to make assertions about origins they are not authoritative for, but the procedure in
+The ACCEPT_CH frame does introduce a new way for HTTP/2 or HTTP/3 connections to make assertions about origins they are not authoritative for, but the procedure in  {{processing-accept-ch-frames}} defers processing until after the user agent has decided to use the connection for a particular request (Section 9.1.1 of
-{{processing-accept-ch-frames}} defers processing until after the user agent has decided to use the connection for a particular request (Section 9.1.1 of {{RFC7540}}).
-The user agent will thus only information in an ACCEPT_CH frame if it considers the connection authoritative for the origin.
+{{RFC7540}} and Section 3.4 of {{I-D.ietf-quic-http}}).
+The user agent will thus only use information from an ACCEPT_CH frame if it considers the connection authoritative for the origin.

 # IANA Considerations

-This specification adds an entry to the "HTTP/2 Frame Type" registry with the following parameters:
+This specification adds an entry to the "HTTP/2 Frame Type" registry {{RFC7540}}
+with the following parameters:

 * Frame Type: ACCEPT_CH